pm5k/AdventOfCode2023/days/01/README.md

 2. Read it line by line
 3. Scan the line for integers and add all of those into an array
 4. Concatenate the first and last array member into an integer
-5. Populate the result array with these concat products and sum the array
+5. Populate the result accummulator with these concat products